Vera Drew

-Vera Drew (born May 22, 1989) is an American editor, director, writer and actor.
+Vera Drew is an American filmmaker, actress, and comedian.
 She is best known for her film The People's Joker, which she directed, wrote, produced and starred in.

 Early life

 Drew was born in Chicago, Illinois.
 As a teenager, she studied improv comedy through a Second City youth pilot program.

 Career

-Drew has worked in entertainment television since 2009, including work as an editor for On Cinema, Comedy Bang!
-Bang! and Who Is America?.
-In 2019, Drew was nominated for a Primetime Emmy Award in the category Outstanding Picture Editing for Variety Programming for her work on the series Who Is America?.
+Drew has worked in entertainment television since 2009, including as an editor, producer, and director on comedy shows including for On Cinema, Comedy Bang!
+Bang!, and Who Is America?.
+In 2019, Drew was nominated for a Primetime Emmy Award for Outstanding Picture Editing for Variety Programming for her work on Who Is America?.

-The crowd-funded film The People's Joker, which was directed by and stars Drew as The Joker, debuted at the 2022 Toronto International Film Festival.
+The crowdfunded film The People's Joker, which she directed and starred in as the Joker, debuted at the 2022 Toronto International Film Festival.

 Personal life

-Drew is a transgender woman and resides in Los Angeles.
+Drew is a trans woman and resides in Los Angeles.